nhandrew/mobilefarmersmarket/README.md

 Development of the application will be documented on my YouTube channel https://www.youtube.com/channel/UCSKeK_8IzsqwKQBJuIGJPaA

+## Getting Started
+To run the code beyond part 5 you will need to establish a firebase project, add an IOS and Android application using the Flutter instructions here https://firebase.google.com/docs/flutter/setup?authuser=0&platform=ios

+To run beyond part 18, add a Firestore database to your project with rules set to allow read, write: if request.auth.uid != null;
+You will also need to enable email authentication in your firebase project.

 ## Episode History

 ### Part 1: Application Concept (No Branch)